AliFareed0009/Ansible-for-DevOps/README.md

-# Docker-for-DevOps
+# Ansible-for-DevOps

 # This Repository is for Anisble & Configuration Management Practice
+- Introduction Ansible
+- Architecture of Ansible
+- Key Concepts
+- Install Ansible
+- Ansible adhoc Commands
+- Ansible modules
+- Ansible Playbooks

-This Repository is made to practice Anisble in and implement daily life scenarios of a Devops Engineer.
+This Repository is made to practice Ansible in and implement daily life scenarios of a Devops Engineer.

 ## Folders